Anthonymuro/aisd-jse-on-the-job-2/README.md

 ### Example Code for Step Four:

-- [ ] Build arrays from the variables you previously created
+- [ ] Build arrays from the variables you previously created.

 **Again, your code may vary based on your selection of the eCommerce store type and your specific variable names.**